 FDA’s Coordinated Outbreak Response and Evaluation (CORE) Network was created to manage not just outbreak response, but surveillance and post-response activities related to incidents involving multiple illnesses linked to FDA-regulated human and animal food and cosmetic products.

-Decline Noted in 2016 Cyclospora Cases - FDA Continues Regional Import Alert and Testing of Cilantro from Puebla, Mexico FDA Investigates Outbreak of Hepatitis A Illnesses Linked to Frozen Strawberries FDA Investigates Elevated Lead Levels Linked to Ton Shen Health/Life Rising Dietary Supplements FDA Investigates Outbreak of Hepatitis A Illnesses Linked to Raw Scallops FDA Investigates Multistate Outbreak of Salmonella Infections Linked to Alfalfa Sprouts FDA Investigates Multistate Outbreak of Shiga toxin-producing E. coli Infections Linked to Flour FDA Investigated Listeria Outbreak Linked to Frozen Vegetables
+FDA Investigates Outbreak of Salmonella Oranienburg Linked to Shell Eggs Decline Noted in 2016 Cyclospora Cases - FDA Continues Regional Import Alert and Testing of Cilantro from Puebla, Mexico FDA Investigates Outbreak of Hepatitis A Illnesses Linked to Frozen Strawberries FDA Investigates Elevated Lead Levels Linked to Ton Shen Health/Life Rising Dietary Supplements FDA Investigates Outbreak of Hepatitis A Illnesses Linked to Raw Scallops FDA Investigates Multistate Outbreak of Salmonella Infections Linked to Alfalfa Sprouts FDA Investigated Multistate Outbreak of Shiga toxin-producing E. coli Infections Linked to Flour FDA Investigated Listeria Outbreak Linked to Frozen Vegetables

 - More Outbreak Investigations